The libraries provide a number of ongoing services:

 - Discover photos, documents and maps related to Minnesota history through Minnesota Reflections.

-- Get real-team answers from a library 24/7 at AskMN.
+- Get real-time answers from a library 24/7 at AskMN.

 - Use the Research Project Calculator to create timelines for homework.